diamonddudetcg/Disco-Inferno/docs/season4explanations.md

 <img src="assets/effect.png" alt="Effect Monster" width="12" height="12"/> [Dimension Shifter](https://db.ygoprodeck.com/card/?search=Dimension%20Shifter)

 The reprint in the Crystal Beast structure deck makes this cheap enough to impact our format.
 This is a massively unfun card that almost always translates to turn skips, and this format prides itself in being interactive.
+The outs to this card ([Gamma](https://db.ygoprodeck.com/card/?search=PSY-Framegear%20Gamma) and [Called by the Grave](https://db.ygoprodeck.com/card/?search=Called%20by%20the%20Grave)) are also illegal.
 We don't even want to see what this card does to the format, so we are pre-emptively banning it.

 <img src="assets/effect.png" alt="Effect Monster" width="12" height="12"/> [Scary Moth](https://db.ygoprodeck.com/card/?search=Scary%20Moth)